alexandrsashin/useful-frontend/README.md

 Online regex tester, debugger with highlighting for PHP, PCRE, Python, Golang and JavaScript: https://regex101.com
 Fake Online REST API for Testing and Prototyping: http://jsonplaceholder.typicode.com

+## Sandboxes
+Plunker is an online community for creating, collaborating on and sharing your web development ideas: http://plnkr.co
+CodePen is a social development environment for front-end designers and developer: https://codepen.io
+Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor: https://jsfiddle.net
+Code, compile, and run code in 30+ programming languages: http://repl.it
+A live pastebin for HTML, CSS & JavaScript and a range of processors: https://jsbin.com

 ## Tools
 Android Studio - the official IDE for Android, that provides the fastest tools for building apps on every type of Android device: https://developer.android.com/studio/index.html